 All buses operating on transit routes serving UBC are equipped with bicycle racks, each of which has space for two bicycles.
 Table 3.7 provides a summary of the numbers of bicycles on racks on buses.
-A total of 340 bicycles were observed in one day, representing an average of one bicycle per 12 rack spaces (0.08 bicycles per rack space).
+A total of 320 bicycles were observed in one day, representing an average of one bicycle per 13 rack spaces (0.075 bicycles per rack space).
 The most popular route for cyclists to travel with their bicycles was the Route 99 B-Line.
-The route with the highest number of bicycles per rack was Route 44.